terminusdb/terminuscms/README.md

 [discussions]: https://github.com/terminusdb/terminuscms/discussions
 [issues]: https://github.com/terminusdb/terminuscms/issues

 **TerminusCMS** is a headless content and knowledge management system.
-It is designed for environments with intensive data and documentation requiremnts.
+It is designed for organizations that want to semantically connect data and content to improve the discovery and usage of organization-wide knowledge.
 Start for free and upgrade when you need to.
-[Sign up takes less that a minute][dashboard].
+[Sign up takes less than a minute][dashboard].

 With version control, collaboration, change requests, GraphQL, and many more features, TerminusCMS is ideal for developers looking for semantically enhanced content and knowledge management.

 TerminusCMS is built on the [open-source][terminusdb-repo] graph database and document store [**TerminusDB**][terminusdb].